DragonOfShuu/DucklingScript/README.md

 DucklingScript will follow the rules of PEMDAS (please note that addition/subtraction, and multiplication/division are evaluated left to right.
 However, multiplation/division is evaluated before addition/subtraction).

+Please note floor division and modulus share the same precedence as multiplication/division.

 Here are all of the operators that DucklingScript accepts:

 Exponents: